fiefdx/LitePipeline/README.md

 5. examples: a few demo applications.

+6. venv: a tarball of python venv.

-6. application: a tarball of python scripts, include python scripts/actions, configuration file, venv tarball.
+7. application: a tarball of python scripts, include python scripts/actions, configuration file, venv tarball.

-7. action: application can include multiple scripts, every script is an action, action is the smallest unit to be executed by node, every action/script input with a unique workspace a directory for store action's temporary data, when action execute, input.data file the script input json file will be in the workspace, and after action executed, it may generate a output.data file the script output json file in the workspace.
+8. action: application can include multiple scripts, every script is an action, action is the smallest unit to be executed by node, every action/script input with a unique workspace a directory for store action's temporary data, when action execute, input.data file the script input json file will be in the workspace, and after action executed, it may generate a output.data file the script output json file in the workspace.

-8. task: task include application id and input data, after task be created, manager will process task one by one, delivery executable actions to node with relative input data.
+9. task: task include application id and input data, after task be created, manager will process task one by one, delivery executable actions to node with relative input data.

-9. workflow: just like application constructed with actions, workflow constructed with applications, you can reuse one application between workflows.
+10. workflow: just like application constructed with actions, workflow constructed with applications, you can reuse one application between workflows.

-10. work: work include workflow id and input data, after work be created, manager will create tasks according to workflow's configuration.
+11. work: work include workflow id and input data, after work be created, manager will create tasks according to workflow's configuration.

 # Deployment